 The festival kicks off with a vibrant parade downtown, and festivities fill the village until the start of October.
 There are many things to do, from the costumed Bavarian performances to traditional song & dance, and, of course, the beer!

 Revelers don traditional attire, lederhosen and dirndls, while dancing to the polka.
 There is German bratwurst and wienerschnitzel, and tall mugs of frosty beers all around.
 Really, if not traveling to Munich, Germany for the real thing, Helen’s Oktoberfest is an experience not to miss.

 Visit Helen from Atlanta, GA for a Wine Country Tour

-Another option for a day-trip to Helen is the North Georgia Wine Country Tour.
+Another option for a day trip to Helen is the North Georgia Wine Country Tour.
 A great way to get out of the city, Helen is in fact just 90 minutes from Atlanta.
 The tour departs with a personal guide for the trip on an air-conditioned bus to Georgia’s Wine Country.

-When there, travelers can have 13 different tastings at 3 local wineries, with a stop in Helen afterwards.
+When there, travelers can have 13 different tastings at 3 local wineries, with a stop in Helen afterward.
 The trip to Helen includes local shopping along with a guided tour for visitors to experience a taste of Germany.

 Enjoy highlights from the rolling hills, to the wineries, and the mountain town of Helen all in under a day.